-Chlorophyll samples from 2015 were processed and in the database.
-Zooplankton samples were sent to the Polish Plankton Sorting and Identification Center in Szczecin, Poland, and counts of organisms were returned to us by May of 2016.
-In the first quarter of 2016, we hired a contractor to load the remaining chlorophyll and zooplankton data into our database and produce maps and tables of the data to begin describing patterns.
-Analysis of the 2013-2015 chlorophyll data will be completed by the end of April 2016.
-The contractor has completed the full QA/QC process for zooplankton data for the years 2012-2014.
-Our intention is to have those data uploaded to the database by the end of April 2016.
-In addition, Mr. Adam Spear has begun to apply multi-variate community analysis tools to the CHAOZ data from 2010-2012.
-Initial results show similar zooplankton assemblages in 2010 and 2011 in the north east Chukchi (Figure 12, dark green circles) which were characterized by larvaceans, cnidarians, cirripedia, and smaller copepods.
-In 2012, a dissimilar north east assemblage (Figure 12, dark red circles) was characterized by lower numbers of the above mentioned species and a significant increase in Calanus glacialis, a lipid-rich Arctic copepod species.
+In addition, we have begun to apply multi-variate community analysis tools to the CHAOZ data from 2010-2012.
+Initial results show similar zooplankton assemblages in 2010 and 2011 in the north east Chukchi (Figure 14, dark green circles) which were characterized by larvaceans, cnidarians, cirripedia, and smaller copepods.
+In 2012, a dissimilar north east assemblage (Figure 14, dark red circles) was characterized by lower numbers of the above mentioned species and a significant increase in Calanus glacialis, a lipid-rich Arctic copepod species.
 There was also a greater heterogeneity in the species assemblages in 2012 compared to previous years.
 Overall, these assemblage patterns are highly influenced by advection from the Bering Strait, northwest advection on the shelf, as well as the timing of sea ice melting.
 Once these data analysis templates are completed and all of the zooplankton data are uploaded to the database, we will apply the same techniques to the ARCWEST and CHAOZ-X data.